 Evaluation of the Model

-Overall, our findings reinforce the major patterns documented in the literature while providing some additional suggestions that interactions with water chemistry may have generalizable predictive power.
+Overall, our findings reinforce the major patterns documented in the literature while providing some additional suggestions that interactions with water chemistry and structure may have generalizable predictive power.
 However, while nitrate and salinity appear to exert slight influences on depth distribution, their effects are largely embedded within seasonal variation.
 Therefore, our results suggest that seasonality, diel patterns, and bottom depth remain the dominant known drivers of Chinook salmon vertical distribution, with environmental features playing derived roles.

 The strongest predictor was depth itself, consistent with previous findings that Chinook salmon tend to occupy specific depth ranges.
 Specifically, the highest-likelihood depth bins were 0–25 meters and 25–50 meters, aligning well with expectations from the literature (Courtney, 2019, 2021).
 Seasonality emerged as the next most important factor, reinforcing prior observations that salmon occupy shallower depths in the spring and successively deeper waters in summer, fall, and especially winter (Freshwater, 2024) (Orsi, 1995) (Walker, 2007).
 Additionally, our model identified a diel pattern, with a general tendency toward shallower depths at night and deeper depths during the day during the summer and early winter months and a reversal of this pattern in late winter and spring, mirroring observations from previous studies (Freshwater, 2024) (Arostegui, 2017).
 It is interesting to note that this pattern emerged despite the fact there was extensive variation in diel patterning observed across individual fish.
 Maturity was not included as that information was not available and size was left out as the fish, by nature of the size of the tags they need to carry to collect the data, all have very similar sizes.